majkelx/astwro/docs/index.rst

 .. warning::

-   `astwro.pydaophot` and many command line tools requires compatible `DAOPHOT` package installed. `pydaophot` should work with most of modern version of `daophot II`, but is not compatible with IRAF's daophot.
+   `astwro.pydaophot` and many command line tools requires compatible `DAOPHOT` package installed. `pydaophot` should work with most of modern versions of `daophot II`, but is not compatible with IRAF's daophot.